Income-Driven Repayment (IDR) Plans

 • Loan forgiveness opportunity - After you make 20-25 years of qualifying payments, your remaining loan balance(s) may be forgiven.
 These repayment plans also work for Public Service Loan Forgiveness.

-• Interest subsidy - SAVE (formerly the REPAYE program), IBR and PAYE offer interest subsidies for some or all of your loans.
+• Interest subsidy - SAVE, IBR and PAYE offer interest subsidies for some or all of your loans.

 Interest Subsidies (Paid by the Government):